Worth fighting for

-Motown Gospel artist Brian Courtney Wilson’s hit song “Worth Fighting For” says it all about his community-minded ministry, his trust in the power of inspiration and his support of St. Jude Children’s Research Hospital.
+Motown Gospel artist Brian Courtney Wilson’s hit song Worth Fighting For says it all about his community-minded ministry, his trust in the power of inspiration and his support of St. Jude Children’s Research Hospital.

-“As a Christian artist singing about hope and continuing to be faithful regardless of circumstance, the role that St. Jude plays in the lives of the patients and families in terms of facilitating that, and bringing hope and healing to those families, is a good fit,” he says.
+“As a Christian artist singing about hope and continuing to be faithful regardless of circumstance, the role that St. Jude plays in the lives of the patients and families in terms of facilitating that, and bringing hope and healing to those families, is a good fit,” he said.
 “So when I’m asked to be a part of it, it makes total sense to me.”

-Wilson first became acquainted with St. Jude through his work with a radiothon and it was shortly after, when he was able to visit the hospital for a tour, that the St. Jude mission became tangible.
-“You’re able to put some faces to what’s going on there and it makes it more real, you can see the everyday efforts going on there.”
+Wilson first became acquainted with St. Jude through his work with a radiothon and it was shortly after, when he was able to visit the hospital for a tour, that he saw firsthand the lifesaving mission of St. Jude: Finding cures.
+Saving children.®

 The race raised $1.7 million, helping to ensure that families never receive a bill from St. Jude for treatment, travel, housing or food — because all a family should worry about is helping their child live.